A graphical version of this slide is available which gives the standard day values of all of the flow properties.

 Air is a mixture of gases, 78% nitrogen and 21% oxygen with traces of water vapor, carbon dioxide, argon, and various other components.
 We usually model air as a uniform (no variation or fluctuation) gas with properties that are averaged from all the individual components.

 Any gas has certain properties that we can detect with our senses.
 The values and relations of the properties define the state of the gas.
-The pressure of a gas equals the force exerted by the gas divided by the surface area on which the force is exerted.
-The temperature of a gas is a measure of how hot or cold the gas is.
-Gas is composed of a large number of molecules, and the sum of the mass of all the molecules is equal to the mass of the gas.
-Gas occupies some volume in three dimensional space.
+The pressure of a gas equals the perpendicular (normal) force exerted by the gas divided by the surface area on which the force is exerted.
+A gas can also exert a tangential (shearing) force on a surface, which acts like friction between solid surfaces.
+This "sticky" property of the gas is called the viscosity and it plays a large role in aerodynamic drag.
+A gas is composed^M of a large number of molecules which are in constant motion.
+The temperature of a gas is a measure of the kinetic energy of the gas.
+The sum of the mass of all the molecules is equal to the mass of the gas.
+A gas occupies some volume in three dimensional space.
 For a given pressure and temperature, the volume depends directly on the amount of gas.
 Since the mass and volume are directly related, we can express both the mass and volume by a single variable.

 When working with a static (unmoving) gas, it is convenient to use specific volume, which is the volume divided by the mass.
 When a gas is moving, it is more convenient to use the density of a gas, which is the mass divided by the volume the gas occupies.
 Either variable can be used to define the state of the gas, since they are reciprocals.
 The density (specific volume), pressure, and temperature of a gas are related to each other through the equation of state.
 The state of a gas can be changed by external processes, and the reaction of the gas can be predicted using the laws of thermodynamics.
 A fundamental understanding of thermodynamics is very important in describing the operation of propulsion systems.